4 Ways to Automate Business ProcessesDownload Brochure

 2. Integrate systems and applications

 You may run a plethora of business software, such as an ERP system, CRM solution, eCommerce application, WMS or bespoke system, but the lack of connectivity between these systems can cause significant inefficiencies and competitive weakness.
-Bridging the gap between disparate on-premises and cloud-based applications enables systems to work together and dynamically transform data so that it is always compatible with the recipient system(s).
-Software application integration can be achieved through code free integration tools connecting web services and APIs to join systems, departments and people together – removing data bottlenecks and repetitive data entry.
-Integration projects no longer need to be complex and costly to manage.
+System integration bridges the gap between disparate on-premises and cloud-based applications and enables systems to work together and dynamically transform data so that it is always compatible with the recipient system(s).
+Software application integration can be achieved through code free integration tools connecting web services and APIs to join systems, departments and people together - removing data bottlenecks and repetitive data entry.
+System integration projects no longer need to be complex and costly to manage.
 Common software integration scenarios can include:

 - ERP integration e.g. SAP Business One, Sage, Microsoft Dynamics, Access Dimensions, NetSuite etc.